National D-Day Memorial

 First in the timeline is a life-size statue of then-Supreme Allied Commander and future-President Eisenhower standing beneath a dome whose ceiling is a mosaic map of the D-Day invasion.
-Flanking Ike, in a replica English garden, are busts of his generals and notable politicians of the time: Churchill, FDR, Charles de Gaulle.
-In 2010 a bust of Josef Stalin was added, then quickly removed when potential donors raised howls of protest.
+Flanking Ike, in a replica English garden, are busts of his generals and notable Allied politicians of the time: Churchill, FDR, Charles de Gaulle.
+In 2010 a bust of Joseph Stalin was added, then quickly removed when potential donors raised howls of protest.

 The centerpiece of the memorial is a recreation of one of the invasion beaches.
 A landing craft with an open ramp sits off-shore while the water randomly explodes with simulated mortar fire.
 A dead bronze soldier lies on the beach; others struggle to make it to safety or advance on the enemy.
 Posted warnings forbid visitors from disrespecting the site by carrying boom boxes or wading in the invasion water.